StefanoCutri/rn_nft_landing_page/README.md

 # React Native NFT Modern App
-This is a React Native NFT (Non-Fungible Token) modern app created using Expo.
+This is a landing showcase page for an NFT (non-fungible token) app built using React and Tailwind CSS.

 ## Features
 - Landing page with basic app information